 - Exploit international experience.

 - Map current enforcement practices.

+- Present an example from Greece.

 - Evaluate and prioritize enforcement activities.

 Enforcement of Seat Belt Use Worldwide

 - Enforcement in combination with efficient informational and public awareness campaigns. - Mild and continuous enforcement following in time the messages of the awareness campaign. - Impose seatbelt use through relevant incentives. - Utilization of warning devices inside the vehicle.